sVujke/nba-player-positions-machine-learning/README.md

 This is why, for the purpose of this project, a custom metric was developed, titled "custom_accuracy".
 The metric can be found at [Classification_9_positions.ipynb](https://github.com/sVujke/nba-player-positions/blob/master/Classification_9_positions.ipynb)

-#Future work
-Working on this project I realised that the knowledge of regular expressions can be very usefull for scraping and filtering data, so this is something to work on.
-Data Visualisation is also something that will improve the way I approach machine learning problems.